 State Farm recorded another win in a family use exclusion case this week in the Maryland Court of Special Appeals, in Stickley v.
 State Farm.

 This is an awful case.
 Plaintiff was a passenger in a car accident in Montgomery County in which her husband was killed.
 Plaintiff suffered catastrophic injuries.
 Plaintiff and her husband had coverage with State Farm, which provided typical coverage for State Farm, at least in Maryland: $100,000 per person/$300,000 per accident.
 Plaintiff also had a $2,000,000 umbrella policy with State Farm.
-Plaintiff's lawyer obviously wanted to get to the umbrella.
+Plaintiff’s counsel obviously wanted to get to the umbrella.

 Regrettably, the State Farm umbrella policy included an exclusion for personal injury claims that result from the negligence of another insured.
 Plaintiff’s lawyer sought a declaratory judgment, claiming that her Umbrella Policy constituted “private passenger motor vehicle liability insurance,” voiding the family use exclusion regardless of the unambiguous language of the policy.